Caperadium/Classical-Monte-Carlo-Particle-Sim/README.md

 Output
   This program outputs final position data in a CSV file named position_data.csv to whichever directory the command prompt is currently in.

+Usage
+    To run the simulation call the Monte_Carlo(number of steps, steps remaining increment) You can also change the systems various parameters such as sigma, length and width of box (L), epsilon, and number of particles (N).